harness/developer-hub/docs/platform/variables-and-expressions/runtime-input-usage.md

 In the `Output tab`, you will find two outputs:

 - `uploadedby`: The email of the user who uploaded the files.
 - `filesname`: The name of the uploaded file in your storage, which follows the path format: `accountID/runtimeFileInputData/planExecutionId/nodeExecutionId/fileName`.
+An underscore followed by 6 alphanumeric characters is appended to the `fileName`.
+This exact name, including the appended characters, must be used in the [download API](#retrieve-uploaded-file-using-curl).

+For example, if the original file name is `input.txt`, it will be stored as `input_91ASD1.txt`, and this complete name (`input_91ASD1.txt`) should be provided when using the download API.

+To get the exact uploaded file name, navigate to the `Output` tab of the upload step execution, where the full file name can be found.

 #### Retrieve Uploaded File Using cURL
 To download the uploaded file, use the following cURL command: